 Those among us who are fascinated by celestial phenomena will probably be familiar with the aurora borealis: the fantastic displays of light in the Earth's sky, which are mostly seen in the northern regions -- hence, their other name, the northern lights.
 They are wonders to behold, and recently, amateur scientists in Alberta, Canada have discovered a new kind of aurora borealis that they are calling "Steve."

 Coming as a combination of solar winds, magnetic fields and electrical currents, auroras have been studied for many years.
-But this new type of northern lights is a bit different than usual: according to The Atlantic, aurora "Steve" features narrow ribbons of purple and green, and can been seen running east-west at latitudes closer to the equator, and appears in areas twice as high in the sky compared to regular auroras.
+But this new type of northern lights is a bit different than usual: according to The Atlantic, aurora "Steve" features narrow ribbons of purple and green, and can be seen running east-west at latitudes closer to the equator, and appears in areas twice as high in the sky compared to regular auroras.
 Watch this video of 'Steve' via Rory Aurorasaurus:

 Previous to this, not much new has been discovered in the world of auroras for the last 20 years.
 This time, it was a group of aurora watchers in Canada that first identified and photographed Steve, before bringing it to the attention of scientists after a symposium in 2016.
 The findings about Steve (which apparently also stands for "Strong Thermal Emission Velocity Enhancement") were published in Science Advances.

 The Canadian aurora chasers initially misidentified Steve as a proton arc, but as it turns out, the collaboration between these aurora enthusiasts and professional scientists helped to flesh out what Steve might really be (via Wikipedia):